hunkim98/blog/_posts/sky_palette_1.md

 ---
-title: "Sky Palette Project: 1.
-The Beginning of the Journey"
+title: 'Sky Palette Project: 1.
+The Beginning of the Journey'
-excerpt: "Sky Palette Project is a project that I started to extract colors from the sky.
+excerpt: 'Sky Palette Project is a project that I started to extract colors from the sky.
 A professor once told me that the sky is the best color palette that a designer can use.
 The sky has a natural color gradient that is harmonious.
 I wanted to extract the colors of the sky and make it into a color palette.
-To begin that journey I first created a sky capturer for capturing the image of the skies"
+To begin that journey I first created a sky capturer for capturing the image of the skies'
-date: "2023-08-19"
+date: '2023-08-19'
 author:
   name: Kim Dong Hun
-keyword: "vision"
+keyword: 'vision'
-categories: ["project", "AI", "color"]
+categories: ['project', 'AI', 'color']
 WIP: false
-thumbnail: "/assets/posts/sky_palette/sky_palette_kmeans_initial.png"
+thumbnail: '/assets/posts/sky_palette/sky_palette_kmeans_initial.png'
 ---

 ## The sky is the best color palette

 ![Design Homework 2020](/assets/posts/sky_palette/design_hw.jpeg)